Proprietor and Chief Revenue Officer

-It’s not a surprise to spot Tim Duncan out of his car at the end of Silver Oak’s driveway, unassumingly offering a guest a helping hand shooting a photo.
-“Some people will only make it here once,” Tim Duncan.
+It’s not a surprise to spot Tim Duncan out of his car at the end of Silver Oak’s driveway, unassumingly offering a guest a helping hand to shoot a photo.
+“Some people will only make it here once,” he says.
 “It’s our job to make that one visit a great memory.”

-For more than thirty years Tim’s humble nature and unrelenting focus on the customer experience have been driving forces behind the culture and success of Silver Oak and Twomey Cellars.
-Today, along with brother and fellow owner David Duncan, Tim develops business strategy for both wineries and brings his personal passion for building relationships to his role overseeing domestic and international sales.
+For more than thirty years, Tim’s humble nature and unrelenting focus on the customer experience have been driving forces behind the culture and success of Silver Oak and Twomey.
+Today, along with brother and fellow proprietor, David R. Duncan, Tim develops business strategy for both wineries and brings his personal passion for building relationships to his role overseeing domestic and international sales.

-A son of Ray Duncan, co-founder of Silver Oak in 1972 with Justin Meyer, Tim’s teenage years were spent Silver Oak’s original dairy barn, dragging hoses and rinsing barrels.
-With summer jobs behind him, he officially joined Silver Oak in January of 1986 as California Sales Manager, cutting his teeth selling wine to restaurants and retail accounts.
-“I had a map and a car, and just started calling on accounts,” says Tim.
-“Early-on I learned that if you focus on selling wine and miss the needs of people, you’ve missed the point.”
+A son of Ray Duncan, co-founder of Silver Oak in 1972, Tim’s teenage years were spent in Silver Oak’s original dairy barn, dragging hoses and rinsing barrels.
+With summer jobs behind him, he officially joined Silver Oak in January 1986 as California Sales Manager.
+“I had a map and a car, and just started calling on accounts,” Tim says.
+“Early-on, I learned that if you focus on selling wine and miss the needs of people, you’ve missed the point.”

 Tim’s keen understanding of the customers and accounts that drive Silver Oak’s business thrust him into strategic roles.
-In 1999 he worked with his father Ray and then-winemaker Daniel Baron to start Twomey Cellars – which originally produced Merlot from vines at the family’s Soda Canyon Ranch – and in 2002 influenced its movement into Pinot Noir production.
-Tim has spearheaded both wineries’ expansion into international sales.
-Along with his brother David, Tim promotes continuous improvement throughout both wineries, a principal that defines the company’s culture.
+In 1999, he worked with his father, Ray, and then-winemaker Daniel Baron to start Twomey—which originally produced Merlot from vines at the family’s Soda Canyon Ranch—and influenced its movement into Pinot Noir production in 2002.
+Tim has spearheaded both wineries’ expansions into international sales.
+Along with his brother, David, Tim promotes continuous improvement, a principal that defines the company’s culture.